DATA-BACKED GUIDE · UPDATED JULY 2026

 Dog arthritis treatment cost in the UK: what ongoing care really adds up to

 Arthritis is one of the most common reasons older dogs slow down, and it is rarely a one-off bill.
 Managing it means regular pain relief, check-ups and often joint supplements for the rest of your dog's life, so the running cost matters more than any single visit.
-The real prices below give you a sense of what UK owners are actually paying.
+The real prices below give you a sense of what UK owners are actually paying, and how those costs build up over months and years rather than in one sitting.

 The quick version